Register/Renew a Boat

 Boat is Registered in Another State

-Seller should give the buyer a signed, detailed and witnessed bill of sale, AND the original title if the boat is coming from a state that titles boats or the current registration card if the boat is coming from a state that does not title boats.
+Seller should give the buyer a signed and detailed bill of sale and the Georgia boat registration card.
+If a paper copy of the title has been requested, it must be transferred and given to the buyer.
 The bill of sale must contain sufficient information to identify the boat, such as hull identification number, year, make, model, boat registration number, etc. Buyer should obtain the detailed bill of sale from the seller and the original title or original state issued registration card.
 If the boat is coming from a non-title state and the seller is not the owner of record on the registration, the seller should also give the buyer copies of bills of sale that form a chain back to the owner of record to show the boat was legally transferred by the owner of record to each subsequent owner, if available.
 Buyer should obtain the detailed bill of sale from the seller and copies of bills of sale going back to the owner of record and the original state issued registration card if the boat is registered in a non-title state, or the title if registered in a title state.
-A list of title and non-title states can be found below.

 Non-Title States and Territories (Registration Only):